Rebelo History, Family Crest & Coats of Arms

 Early Notables of the Rebelo family (pre 1700)

-1600-1657) a Portuguese painter of the middle 17th...
-Another 31 words (2 lines of text) are included under the topic Early Rebelo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Rebelo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: